Chart Color Schemes

 Armidale Surrounds - South is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Armidale Surrounds - South, as per the latest Census, was 95.7% houses and 4.3% other dwellings (including semi-detached homes, apartments, and 'other' dwellings).
-This contrasts with Non-Metro NSW's figures of 87.1% houses and 12.9% other dwellings.
-Home ownership in Armidale Surrounds - South stood at 44.9%, with mortgaged properties at 37.1% and rented dwellings at 18.0%.
-The median monthly mortgage repayment was $1,426, exceeding the Non-Metro NSW average of $1,408.
-The median weekly rent in Armidale Surrounds - South was $250, compared to Non-Metro NSW's $280.
-Nationally, Armidale Surrounds - South's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The dwelling structure in Armidale Surrounds - South, as per the latest Census, consisted of 95.7% houses and 4.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's 87.1% houses and 12.9% other dwellings.
+Home ownership in Armidale Surrounds - South was at 44.9%, with the remaining dwellings either mortgaged (37.1%) or rented (18.0%).
+The median monthly mortgage repayment in the area was $1,426, while the median weekly rent figure was recorded at $250.
+In comparison, Non-Metro NSW's figures were $1,408 and $280 respectively.
+Nationally, Armidale Surrounds - South's mortgage repayments are lower than the Australian average of $1,863, while rents are substantially below the national figure of $375.

 Frequently Asked Questions - Housing